eltimsy/ratescrap/README.md

 ## Setup Config:

-Place a file named config.js in the root directory.
-Inside the file create an object named secrets and inside include all API keys.
+Create a .env file.
+Add all the API keys to this file.

 ## API keys required: